 Among other amenities, Carvi Beach Hotel offers its guests a swimming pool on the terrace of the last floor; the rooms have a contemporary design and some even offer amazing views over the Atlantic Occean.

-As you can see, there are many things to do in Lagos, beaches to enjoy and wonderful places to discover like Ponta da Piedade.
+As you can see, there are many things to do in Lagos and when you visit it surely you won’t regret it.

-Being a perfect destination for people wanting to spend their holidays in the Algarve, in Lagos you can learn a little more about the Age of Discovery, enjoy the wonderful regional gastronomy and admire the nature in all its beauty, like the caves and cliffs and the crystal clear waters of the Atlantic Ocean.
+In Lagos you can learn a little more about the Portuguese discoveries, enjoy the wonderful regional gastronomy and admire nature in all its beauty, with the amazing caves, cliffs and beaches and the crystal clear waters of the Atlantic Ocean.

 Are you going to visit Lagos?
-Then don’t hesitate to book your hotel room and your car by clicking the links below.
+Then don’t hesitate to book your hotel room, your car or the best activities by clicking the links below.
 This way you are helping me in the development of my blog and I’ll be able to offer you free tips and travel guides so that you can better prepare your visit to Portugal.
 Thank you!

 - Visit Algarve and discover my top 20 of the places you can’t miss

 - What to do in Faro – top 16 things to do in Faro